jmhammond/math-courses/content/math321/Week2.md

 <!--more-->

+## Solutions to checkpoint 1 {#solutions-to-checkpoint-1}

+You can [find the original checkpoint file and solutions on Discourse here](https://discourse.math.wichita.edu/t/checkpoint-1-solutions/1338).
+If you have any questions about it, you can post them there and we'll discuss it!

 ## Be on the lookout for checkpoints feedback! {#be-on-the-lookout-for-checkpoints-feedback}

 They're being marked and feedback is being given.
 I've slow to grade (as